Ayurveda for Perimenopause: A Holistic Approach to Hormonal Balance

 1. Abhyanga (Self-Massage)

-Daily self-massage with warm sesame or coconut oil
+Daily warm oil massage using sesame or coconut oil

 2. Yoga for Perimenopause

-Focus on Vata-pacifying movements like Hatha yoga, restorative poses, and walking
+Focus on gentle, grounding practices such as Hatha and restorative yoga and walking

 4. Meditation and Mindfulness